Aaron J. Chalfin

 Policing

-“The Professional Motivations of Police Officers,” Working Paper (with Felipe Goncalves)
+“The Professional Motivations of Police Officers,” Forthcoming, American Economic Review (with Felipe Goncalves)

 "Does Proactive Policing Really Increase Major Crime?
-Accounting for an Ecological Fallacy," Working Paper (with David Mitre Becerril and Morgan Williams Jr.)
+Accounting for an Ecological Fallacy," Journal of Comments and Replications in Economics (with David Mitre Becerril and Morgan Williams Jr.)

 “Police Force Size and Civilian Race,” American Economic Review: Insights (with Ben Hansen, Emily Weisburst and Morgan Williams Jr.)